-We are committed to policies and practices focused on ESG matters, which commitment is shaped by our values and aim to make a positive impact in our communities.
-We have a history and culture of community service and continue to be involved in and supportive of Life Science Cares and Special Olympics Massachusetts.
-One of the 2021 initiatives that we are most proud of is a student education outreach program, Seres Scholars, which is a partnership with the Cambridge Rindge & Latin School to promote equity in education by providing career mentorship, guidance, and opportunities for underserved students from our community.
-The program values and celebrates diversity, equity, and inclusion, and awards high school seniors with a Seres scholarship after a year and a half of participation.
+We are committed to policies and practices focused on ESG matters, which are shaped by our core values and aim to make a positive impact in the communities where we work and live.
+We have a history and culture of community service and continue to be involved in, and supportive of, Life Science Cares and Special Olympics Massachusetts.
+We are also proud to continue a student education outreach program, Seres Scholars, which is a partnership with the Cambridge Rindge & Latin School to promote equity in education by providing career mentorship, guidance, and opportunities for underserved students from our community.
+The program values and celebrates diversity, equity, inclusion, and belonging ("DEIB"), and awards high school seniors with a Seres scholarship after a year and a half of participation.
+Additionally, we encourage employee volunteerism in all Seres locations.

-We also believe that our long-term success and ability to deliver innovative, safe and effective medicines to patients requires a diverse and inclusive workforce.
-We value diversity at all levels of the organization and continue to focus on extending our diversity, equity and inclusion initiatives across our entire workforce, including by working with managers to develop strategies for building diverse, high performing teams; working to attract, develop and retain diverse talent from all backgrounds; increasing awareness within our company of unconscious biases; and supporting employee affinity groups comprised of individuals who are underrepresented in our company, industry or society, such as women, members of the LGBTQ+ community and people of color.
-In addition, we strive to engender an open culture of mutual respect among co-workers, and one that values employees' health and well-being and fosters professional development.
-We support employee growth and development in a variety of ways including with group training, individual mentoring and coaching, conference attendance and tuition reimbursement.
-Our management conducts annual employee engagement surveys and reports to our board of directors on human capital management topics, including as relevant corporate culture, diversity, equity and inclusion, employee development and retention, and compensation and benefits.
+We also believe that our long-term success and ability to deliver innovative, safe, and effective medicines to patients requires a diverse and inclusive workforce.
+We value diversity at all levels of the organization and continue to focus on extending our DEIB initiatives across our entire workforce.
+In 2022, a dedicated DEIB workstream was mobilized to define ways to attract, develop, and retain diverse talent from all backgrounds, increase awareness within our company of unconscious biases, and help foster a stronger sense of belonging for all employees.
+In addition, we strive to engender an open culture of mutual respect, and one that values employees' health and well-being.
+We support employee development in a variety of ways including leadership training to build people manager capabilities, ongoing performance and development conversations, conference attendance, and tuition reimbursement.
+Our management conducts annual employee engagement surveys and reports to our board of directors on human capital management topics, including as relevant: corporate culture, DEIB, employee development and retention, and compensation and benefits.